staying motivated when working from home

 Staying motivated while working from home

-After working from home full time for the past 3.5 years, here are my top tips to staying motivated while working from home and making it work.
+After working from home full-time for the past 3.5 years, here are my top tips for staying motivated when working from home and making it work.
 Check out my full story.

 There's no question about it.
 Working from home has its perks!
-I personally love not having to do any form of a daily commute, put a load of washing on in between calls, AND being able to work in my comfy trackies and ugg boots!
-BUT, it also has it's downsides.
-Motivation can fade quickly and moral and my mood can drop to 'meh' pretty quickly.
+I personally love not having to do any form of daily commute, put a load of washing on in between calls, and be able to work in my comfy trackies and Ugg boots!
+BUT, it also has its downsides.
+Motivation can fade quickly, and morale and my mood can drop to 'meh' pretty quickly.

 1.)
 Make an effort to get dressed and put your make-up on (and brush your hair!)